Healing Broken Bones

 Vitamin K2

 If you want to maintain healthy bones and hasten the healing of a broken bone, the appropriate nutrients might be beneficial.
-While many people mistakenly believe that all you need for strong, healthy bones is calcium, vitamin K really works in conjunction with calcium to do so.
-Cofactors for bone formation include vitamin K. As a result, in order to start the process of broken bone healing and create strong bones, you also need calcium and other minerals.
+While many people mistakenly believe that all you need for strong, healthy bones is calcium, vitamin K works in conjunction with calcium to do so.
+Cofactors for bone formation include vitamin K. As a result, to start the process of broken bone healing and create strong bones, you also need calcium and other minerals.

 5. Physical Therapy